How Chinook Honey Company Came to Bee

 In 1999 they built a proper ‘Honey House’ in the midst of a nectar laden alfalfa field south of Okotoks, Alberta– a heaven for the bees, and room to store equipment and extract the honey crop.
 In June 2004 their enthusiasm for everything related to bees took another step when Cherie and Art opened a small retail store in their ‘Honey House’ after Cherie’s full time airline job was moved to Toronto.

 The Chinook Honey ‘Farm’ was not merely a place to buy raw honey – it was also a learning centre.
 The heart of the store was and still is a live observation hive.
-Learning about bees and the health benefits of their products has always been the core mission of this small apiary.
+Teaching about bees and the health benefits of their products has always been the core mission of this small apiary.

 The store has expanded a few times since those days and now also includes Chinook Arch Meadery.
 After personally working with the Alberta Gaming and Licensing Commission, commercial sales of Mead (honey wine) were approved in 2006.
 Art had already been perfecting his mead recipes for many years so the opening of the Meadery in 2007 was a natural progression.
 Since then their list of meads has grown; they include unique styles such as Iced Mead and Bochet and they have won numerous national and international medals.